An Adventurous Float Trip Down Oregon's Rogue River

-All meals are home cooked, western cuisine, and served family style.
-Breakfast and dinner are served in the dining room at each lodge and lunch are on the water with your guide.
+All meals are home-cooked, western cuisine, and served family-style.
+Breakfast and dinner are served in the dining room at each lodge and lunch is on the water with your guide.
 The Tight Lines staff typically does the meals on the first night at Black Bar Lodge.

 Lunches on the Rogue River are a memorable experience, featuring fresh-caught hatchery steelhead or salmon broiled over hardwood coals along with a selection of fresh salads.
 Breakfasts and dinners at the comfortable wilderness lodges we stop at each of the three nights along the river.

 Non-Angling Activities and Options

 The whitewater is certainly adventurous and the trip is very popular with non-anglers!
-The scenery and wildlife viewing opportunities are endless making for great photography!
+The scenery and wildlife viewing opportunities are endless makings for great photography!
 There are also several trails in the canyon for hiking.

 Internet / Communications